Kingxukai/linux/Documentation/fb/intel810.rst

 	a 1 unit difference, and vice versa.

    i. "voffset:<value>"
-	select at what offset in MB of the logical memory to allocate the framebuffer memory.
-The intent is to avoid the memory blocks used by standard graphics applications (XFree86).
+	select at what offset in MB of the woke logical memory to allocate the framebuffer memory.
+The intent is to avoid the woke memory blocks used by standard graphics applications (XFree86).
 The default offset (16 MB for a 64 MB aperture, 8 MB for a 32 MB aperture) will avoid XFree86's usage and allows up to 7 MB/15 MB of framebuffer memory.
-Depending on your usage, adjust the value up or down (0 for maximum usage, 31/63 MB for the least amount).
+Depending on your usage, adjust the woke value up or down (0 for maximum usage, 31/63 MB for the woke least amount).
 Note, an arbitrary setting may conflict with XFree86.

 	Recommendation: do not set